-A permanent CNA has a beginning date, is for the duration of the Soldier's tour, and can be issued when:
+A permanent CNA has a specified duration (a start and end date) issued in 365 days increment during the Soldier's tour of duty and can be issued when:

-- Adequate housing is not available for the duration of the Soldier's tour - Upon approval of an ETP, the Garrison Commander specifies that the CNA will be permanent - Soldiers in job specialties, such as Criminal Investigation Division (CID) or Military Police, may be housed in Senior Leader Quarters if the unit or housing office is unable to separate by building, floor, or wing from other Soldiers - The Soldier has purchased a home near the installation prior to notification of assignment to that installation
+- Adequate housing is not available for the duration of the Soldier's tour - Upon approval of an ETP, the Garrison Commander specifies that the CNA will be permanent - Enlisted Soldiers assigned and serving as a Criminal Investigation Division Special Agent or Military Police, may be housed in Senior Leader Quarters if the unit or housing office is unable to separate by building, floor, or wing from other Soldiers - The Soldier has purchased a home near the installation prior to notification of assignment to that installation

-Note: IAW AR 420-1, Housing Managers are responsible for conducting a quarterly review of all current CNAs.
-For tracking purposes, select "temporary" from the drop down menu in the UHM Module.
+Note: IAW AR 420-1, Garrison Housing Office will review all approved CNAs on a quarterly basis and checked against permanent party UH availability to ensure that procedures for controlling the issuance of CNAs are effective.
+For tracking purposes, select "temporary" from the drop down menu in the UHM Module in eMH.